-Saluté L’Afrique! and hope your bellies have settled from last week’s eye popping dish Poulet à la Moambe with Kwanga.
+Saluté L’Afrique! and hope your bellies have settled from last week’s eye-popping dish.
 I hope you tried cooking this recipe, and if you did, fingers crossed it came out great.

-This week, our sights take us to the beautiful island of Comoros; an archipelago island in between the northern ends of Mozambique and Madagascar.
+This week, we head to the beautiful island of Comoros; an archipelago island in between the northern ends of Mozambique and Madagascar.
 There are four major islands and many islets that make up the archipelago of Comoros.
-Though an Islamic nation, there are various activities one can try at their beaches; snorkeling, deep sea diving, sailing – you name it.
+Though an Islamic nation, there are various activities one can try at their beaches; snorkelling, deep-sea diving, sailing – you name it.

 Our recipe today, which is a delicacy of the people of Comoros, though a recipe from its neighbour island, Mayotte, is Matamba Fish or in French, Mataba au Poisson.
 Mataba is a type of sauce and can be used with any sort of fish.
 For the purpose of this recipe, we will be using tuna.